Julie M. Lawson, M.A., CCMP

 Sara is energized by working with individuals and organizations confronting change.
 Her passion is supporting people and institutions in taking bold and decisive steps in a new direction or moving through growing pains with confidence.
 Sara dedicates much of her time and energy to supporting emerging leaders and particularly young women as they chart their career paths.
 She loves being a part of visionary work that connects people with their purpose and helps motivate them to take action.

-Sara currently resides in her hometown of St. Louis, MO after nearly two decades "up north" in Minnesota.
-In her free time she enjoys discovering neighborhoods by foot, writing, gardening, and cooking for loved ones.
+Sara recently moved to Portland, OR after nearly two decades in Minnesota and most of her life somewhere in the Midwest.
+In her free time she enjoys discovering neighborhoods by foot, writing, gardening, and cooking elaborate meals.